-Thornton Primary School follows the Birmingham Agreed Syllabus for Religious Education 2007 and uses the Discovery scheme of work, adapted as necessary.
-The schemes of work cover the two attainment targets, Learning from Faith and Learning about Religious Traditions, through the 24 dispositions set out in the Birmingham Agreed Syllabus 2007.
+Thornton Primary School follows the Birmingham Agreed Syllabus for Religious Education 2007 and uses the Faith Makes a Difference scheme of work, which is adapted as necessary.
+Children's learning in this syllabus of religious education is guided by encouraging the understanding of the 24 dispositions, set out in the Birmingham Agreed Syllabus 2007.